belacartaxo/registration-form/README.md

 # registration-form
- Responsive registration form with HTML and CSS
+ Responsive registration form with HTML and CSS, with form validation